TedHusted/awake/awake.md/awake.md

 Selene: Is that all we got?

 Perses: No. I can fire again.
+But that is it.
 Then we drop.

 Selene: Hang on, everyone. — Fire!

 The beam lashes out again.
 The iris creaks open but stops.
 The ship lurches.
-It begins to drop toward the small opening.
-Then the iris opens a bit more.
-The ship drops through the iris into the shaft below.
-Metal scrapes as it clears the opening.
+The ship drops toward the narrow gap.
+Metal shrieks as the hull scrapes against the frost-covered plates.
+Then, with a final groan, the iris yawns open just enough to let them through.

 The ship lands roughly on the tarmac.
 The landing smashes the underside of the ship.
 The armored cockpit holds tight, unscathed.